MoiseValentin/The-Shootout/README.md

 # The-Shootout
 OOP C++ Simulation of a shooter game

-The area size, number of agents and their position are defined in the .txt parameter file.
+The area size, number of agents and their position are defined in the parameter file.
 Upon starting the game each agent receives a random gun and has a chance to receive armor.
+The starting HP is 100 and each agent can move 4 units/round.

 Gun types:
 - Pistol (dmg: 70, range: 6, accuracy: 80%)